linuxdeepin/dde-file-manager/assets/dde-file-manager/file-manager/en_US/p_file-manager.md

 Use the "Discovery Settings" function to set how your phone and computer are discovered.
 In the UnionTech OS Assistant screen, click **Discovery Settings** in the upper right corner; on the computer system tray, right-click the icon ![icon](../common/found.svg) and select **Discovery Settings**, you can choose:

 - **Discoverable for everyone**: Within the LAN, all devices that are on the same network and in the same network segment are allowed to discover this phone or computer.
-- **Discoverable for the same Union ID only**: Within the LAN, only devices logged into the same Union ID are allowed to discover this phone or computer.
+- **Discoverable for the same UOS ID only**: Within the LAN, only devices logged into the same UOS ID are allowed to discover this phone or computer.
 - **Undiscoverable**: All devices are not allowed to discover this phone or computer.
-- **Discoverable for remote devices with the same Union ID** (computer side): Remote devices logged into the same Union ID are allowed to discover this computer.
+- **Discoverable for remote devices with the same UOS ID** (computer side): Remote devices logged into the same UOS ID are allowed to discover this computer.